ramigs/strapi-nuxt-article/strapi-nuxt.md

 ![Create a Nuxt app](./strapi-nuxt-create-nuxt-app-options.png)

 Strapi's API URL will vary depending on the environment.
-So, we want to have it loaded dynamically from an environment variable.
+So, we want to have it dynamically loaded from an environment variable.

-Once the tool finishes creating the app, we're going to edit the `.env` file in the project's root directory, and add a new environment variable that points to the URL of the Strapi app that's running:
+Once the tool finishes creating the app, edit the `.env` file in the project's root directory, adding a new environment variable that points to the URL of the Strapi app that's running locally:

 ```
 API_AUTH_URL=http://localhost:1337